devendrk/Rosciper/README.md

-### How do I collaborate on a team development project?
+### How do I collaborate on the Rosciper project?

-Ask the creator of the team code repository to add you to the repository as a collaborator.
+Ask Devendra to add you to the repository as a collaborator.

-Use Git to make a local copy of the repository on your computer.
+You will use Git to make a local copy of the repository on your computer.
 This will allow you to make small but significant changes and share them with the team without breaking anything.
+We're using the "Git Feature Branch Workflow."
+You can learn more about it [here](https://fi.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).

 First, think about where you want to store the repository on your computer.

-You should your Rosciper project directory something like this (use your own student number!):
+You could call your Rosciper project directory something like this (use your own student number!):

 ```git
     C:\Users\s1900123\rosciper
 ```

-To create that folder or directory on your computer use the Windows Command Prompt.
+To create a project folder or directory on your computer use the Windows Command Prompt app.
 To start Windows Command Prompt click the magnifying glass icon on the bottom left corner of your screen.
 Type `command prompt` into the Windows search (click the magnifying glass icon on the bottom left corner of your screen).
 As you begin to type the search result will appear above.
 Click the Command Prompt icon highlighted in blue to open the app.

-Understand that, to work from the command prompt, you should be in the correct directory.
-The folder that you’re in at any given time is known as the present working directory or PWD.
+Understand when using the command prompt you should pay attention to what folder or directory you're in.
+The cursor usually shows you the present working directory or PWD.

 Your command prompt might open in the H drive so the cursor prompt may look like this: